Human Development and Family Sciences

 Summer — March 23rd (For Youth Development Only)

 The gerontology concentration consists of eight core courses totaling 24 credit hours, and four electives totaling 12 credit hours.

-Online Human Development and Family Studies Graduate Certificate Options
+Online Human Development and Family Sciences Graduate Certificate Options

 Youth Development Specialist